 Collaborations, Public Programmes

-Aitoliko: citizens for the climate
+Aitoliko: people for climate

 Poster for Aitoliko: citizens for the climate.
 Graphic design: Angelina Stavela